-You might be asked to wear a hospital gown.
+You might be asked to wear a hospital gown depending on what part of your body is being X-rayed.
 Normal clothes may have metal parts, like zips or buttons that will show up white on your picture.
 This is because they can stop a lot of X-rays.
 So we don't want them to get in the way.

 When you go into the CT room you will meet the radiographer (radi-ogra-pher) (a person who takes X-ray photos).
 They will look after you during your CT exam.
-They will explain what the CT is for and what they will do.
+They will explain what the

+CT is for and what they will do.
 Then they will ask you to lie on the bed and the radiographer will sit in the control room.